-Raimond Braithwaite is in his 16th year as a member of the strength and conditioning staff with the University of Iowa football program.
-He was named interim director in June, 2020.
+Raimond Braithwaite is in his 19th year as a member of the strength and conditioning staff with the University of Iowa football program.
+He was named director in March, 2021, after being named interim director in June, 2020.
 Braithwaite was a member of the Iowa staff from 2002-04 and rejoined the Hawkeye program after serving as the head strength and conditioning coach at Delaware State (2005-07).

 The Hawkeyes posted a perfect 12-0 regular season record in 2015, winning the West Division of the Big Ten Conference.
 Iowa participated in the 2016 Rose Bowl Game and the 2015 Big Ten Championship and ended the season in the top 10 in the final national rankings.